-Morning Bus, portraits of children waiting for the morning bus in our small, semi-rural, town in Northeast Connecticut, is motivated by the mass shooting at Sandy Hook Elementary in Newtown, Connecticut.
-My own daughter, enrolled in first grade at our local elementary school was the same age as the victims when the shooting occurred in December 2012.
-Disturbed by the gun control debate that ensued after the shooting, I connected the innocence of the children I saw around me waiting for the morning bus with the vulnerability and powerlessness I felt for the victims, the parents of the victims, my own daughters and indeed feel myself as a parent and citizen.
-By presenting children, vulnerably, photographed against the backdrop of back country roads, and the presumed emotional pull that engenders in the viewer, my hope is to show that the debate itself, as well as our perverse national state of denial over guns, has led us to lose our connection to ourselves and that we are progressing rapidly down a road where the very value of human life has been diminished.
+My series, Morning Bus, portraits of children waiting for the morning bus in our small semi-rural town in Northeastern Connecticut, is motivated by the mass shooting at Sandy Hook Elementary in Newtown, about an hour from my home.
+My own daughter, enrolled in first grade at our local elementary school at the time, was the same age as the victims when the shooting occurred in December 2012.
+Disturbed by the shooting but also the subsequent gun control debate that ensued in the aftermath, I connected the innocence of our local children waiting for the morning bus with the vulnerability and powerlessness I felt for the victims, the parents of the victims, my own daughters and indeed for my wife and myself as parents and citizens.
+Our modern day recurring mass shootings have brought into stark relief that moment of “see you later” or “bye-bye” when we step out to go to school or to the movies assuming that we really will see each other later.

 In 2008, with the help of a Guggenheim Fellowship, I returned to my hometown of Nashville, Tennessee, in search of something.
 Fueled with memories of the past, I turned my lens on the only Nashville I had available to me, the present day city.
 As I began photographing, I began to see parts of myself in the pictures, and to reconsider the meaning of home.

 I had happily left Nashville for New York 20 years before.
 My family had moved within Nashville 17 times by the time I was 19.
 I also grew up surrounded by musicians and music, but knew early on that photography was my medium, an alternate kind of songwriting, really.
 Just as an album tells a larger story held together by its individual songs, each photograph tells its story to structure the series.